-Adam Henson is best-known for his role as presenter of the BBC's 'Countryfile' and 'Lambing Live'.
-He is also recognised for furthering the work of his father Joe, who in 1971 set up the country's first farm park near Cheltenham to manage and conserve many of the UK's rare and valuable historic breeds.
+Adam Henson is also recognised for furthering the work of his father Joe, who in 1971 set up the country's first farm park near Cheltenham to manage and conserve many of the UK's rare and valuable historic breeds.

 The Cotswold Farm Park visitor attraction forms a relatively small part of a larger farm business that includes a 990-acre arable enterprise and a flock of 400 commercial ewes.
 In addition there are various farm diversifications, including an 11-mile cross-county course and a 40-pitch caravan and camping site.